 - we are smaller but we can scale thanks to our network of partners

 So far in 2017, we’ve completed two projects in the insurance technology space:

 - car telematics mobile app: design and build of a customer-facing mobile app that uses car telematics data to continuously advise drivers and reward better driving behaviour with cheaper premiums!

 - claims handling web app: design of a customer-facing web app that streamlines the claims filing process, including evidence submission, claims certification and fraud detection algorithm

 We’re planning to do more work in the insurance industry.
 The opportunities are truly exciting and we believe we can support insurers on their mobile transformation journey.

 Sounds interesting?
-If you would like to meet our team, why not drop into our city-based studio for a cup of tea?
+If you would like to meet our team, why not drop into our Bournemouth office for a cup of tea?
 We love to kick around new ideas, and we can show you how we’ve helped previous clients solve their digital challenges.